 Whether you are tired of the crowds, have spent too much money on souvenirs and food, or need some peace and quiet, I have great news!

 There are some excellent parks and refuges in the surrounding Orlando area that are great for watching birds!
 The list below shows NINE different birding hotspots just a short drive from Disney.
 I tried to put them in order from closest to farthest from Disney World.

 And make sure to see my BONUS tip for finding great places to watch birds at the end. 🙂

 - Are you looking to go to Disney World, Univeral Studios, or go on a Disney Cruise soon?
-If so, check out my favorite AUTHORIZED Disney Vacation planner HERE.
+If so, check out my list of AUTHORIZED Disney Vacation planners HERE.
 They will help save you time, headaches, and, best of all, MONEY. 🙂

 - Only 10- 15 minutes away!

 - Home of the Vera Carter Environmental Center, which provides a variety of exhibits and displays.

 #2.
 Oakland Nature Preserve